 Rate this page:

-This page shows you how to make REST requests to Jira Server using basic authentication with a username and password.
+Learn how to make the REST API requests to Jira Server and Data Center using basic authentication with a username and password.
+If you’re looking for information about Jira Cloud basic authentication, check out the deprecation notice.

 Jira’s REST API is protected by the same restrictions that are provided via Jira’s standard web interface.
 This means that if you do not log in, you are accessing Jira anonymously.
 Furthermore, if you log in and do not have permission to view something in Jira, you will not be able to view it using the Jira REST API either.